ynte/bulmalite/README.md

 * Scoped slots in stead of child components
 * Bulma style modifier props
 * Add modifiers to add functionality not to remove them
+* Use native bulma css classes when possible

 ## Install
 `npm install bulmalite`